 How To Handle Burnout

 Take Action – The best way to handle burnout is recognizing and dealing with it.
 It will only get worse if you try to ignore it.

-Revise Your Role & Responsibilities – Work with your office management to restructure your role or responsibility so it’s more manageable (if possible).
-Or see if your scope allows for an additional headcount to manage the workload.
+Revise Your Role & Responsibilities – Work with your office manager to restructure your role or responsibility so it’s more manageable (if possible).
+Or see if your scope allows for additional headcount to manage the workload.

 Seek Support – Ask for advice or help from a mentor or your family or friends.
 Get an outside perspective on how to help you cope with your work stress.